Dolly Robinson: Career

 She moved into theatre design, and in 1926 designed the set of the Abbey Theatre's staging of The Emperor Jones by Eugene O'Neill.
 In 1927 the Abbey commissioned her again to design the costumes for George Bernard Shaw's Caesar and Cleopatra.
-As a result of this work the Abbey commissioned her to produce set and costume designs, and she worked with the Theatre continuously between 1927-1935.
+As a result of this work the Abbey commissioned her to produce set and costume designs, and she worked with the Theatre continuously between 1927 and 1935.

-For the Abbey's first attempt at a Shakespeare play, King Lear, in 1928 Travers Smith futurist designs were employed.
-She also worked on Yeats' Fighting the Waves, for which Ninette de Valois was the choreographer, and on Fedelma, as well as on G. B. Shaw's John Bull's Other Island, and on Lennox Robinson's Ever the Twain.
-In Lennox Robinson's autobiography he recalled Travers Smith working with Norah McGuinness on the design for Plays for Dancers.
+For the Abbey's first attempt at a Shakespeare play, King Lear, in 1928, Travers Smith futurist designs were employed.
+She also worked on Yeats' Fighting the Waves, for which Ninette de Valois was the choreographer, and on Fedelma, as well as on G. B. Shaw's John Bull's Other Island, and on future husband Lennox Robinson's Ever the Twain.
+In Robinson's autobiography, he recalled Travers Smith working with Norah McGuinness on the design for Plays for Dancers.
 She showed one work in the Royal Hibernian Academy in 1936 and had a solo show in 1938.

 Robinson established her studio, nicknamed "the grimery", on North Frederick Street, Dublin.
 Harry Clarke's studio was on the same street, and Robinson also became friends with Thomas MacGreevy and the Yeats family.
 She believed that she had inherited some psychic ability, and practised automatic writing.
 W. B. Yeats incorporated one of her spirits, Thomas of Odessa, into his poem Vision.
 Yeats gave her the nickname "Chinatown" owing to her slightly Asian looks.
 Yeats said to her in 1929 'you combine aesthetic sensitivities and novelty with a grasp of the necessities of the stage'.
 Micheál Mac Liammóir described her in his autobiography as 'easy to know, bubbling with good nature, barbed with wit.'

 Robinson designed the costumes for two Abbey productions by Yeats in 1934: The resurrection and The king of the clock tower.
 In 1936, she exhibited with the Royal Hibernian Academy for the only time with Bungalows.
 She exhibited 49 works, including numerous Irish landscapes, at 7 St Stephen's Green in 1938.
 In 1943 she exhibited Donegal in March at the Irish Exhibition of Living Art.
 Robinson was a member of the Dublin United Arts Club, organising exhibitions.
 She was the curator for the Joyce Museum, Sandycove for a short period in the 1960s.